prod-feng/sge-gpu/README.md

 # sge-gpu
 This is a package which is designed to enable GPU scheduling capability to GE2011.11p1(not applicable to other versions yet).
 With this patch, SGE can support GPU without any external Wraper tools.

+Patch to Son of Grid Engine 8.18 is available too in the following link.

 First, recompile and rebuild the source code.
 Second, you need to set a consumable, named "ngpus"(hard coded in the patched files).
 And assign value of it to each node.

 When you submit a GPU job, you need to run the command: